CUH Logo

 Children can look like they have a squint because of:

-• The eyelids being different in size or shape
+• Slight differences in the eyelid size or shape

 Does a pseudo-squint need any treatment?

-Usually the pseudo-squint appearance is temporary and will improve with time as the child’s face stops growing.
+Usually, the appearance of the pseudo-squint will improve with time as the child grows

 Does my child need regular check-ups?